Hyacehila/PTSD-IML/README.md

 ## Project Overview

+**This project is only for personal backups to reduce the burden of local file management.**

 This project is a complete machine learning research project for PTSD (Post-Traumatic Stress Disorder) prediction.
 It analyzes various clinical and demographic features to build a random forest model for predicting PCL (PTSD Checklist) total scores.
 The project includes a complete workflow of data preprocessing, feature engineering, model training, performance evaluation, and interpretability analysis.

 ## Project Structure